 Can’t be bothered reading a mountain of words about a betting site you are thinking of opening a new account with?
 Read our short bookie reviews below to find out which Australian betting sites are right for you and your needs.

-Bet365 is the world’s largest online betting company and offers an exhaustive range of wagering markets for sport and racing.
+Bet365 is one of the world’s largest online betting companies and offers an exhaustive range of wagering markets for sport and racing.
 Aussie favourites such as AFL, NRL and rugby union are all well covered, but what punters really love are the international options for American football, soccer, basketball, golf, tennis, hockey – the list goes on.
 Although Bet365 does not offer a sign-up bonus in Australia, there are betting promotions aplenty once you join.

 Betfair is not your average bookie.
 It is not a bookmaker at all, in fact, but a person-to-person online betting exchange where punters can set the odds and take on one another directly.
 Experienced gamblers love Betfair because it allows for smart handicapping and gives the option to bet either for (back) or against (lay) any runner.
 If you want to learn more about the craft of wagering, the Betfair Hub is a veritable goldmine of info and insights.